Calling all brunettes who love a hint of red. Here's the best shades to enhance your brown hair

 From Titian red to rich auburn and bright cherry tones, red doesn't come in just the one shade "There's no one red to suit all, but there is a shade of red out there to suit everybody," says Josh.
 He explains that some shades you may not automatically think of as a red, but as they derive from a red base they sit within the red colour palette.

-It was working with this varied palette of copper, plum, raspberry and burgundy wine tones that inspired Josh to create the semi permanent Gloss collection and he had brunettes firmly in mind.
-Creating shades of Cherry, Rose Brunette, Berry Brunette and Chestnut Brunette that blend with a darker base and add a beautiful hint of colour, or a more vibrant result if you have highlights or balayage.
+It was working with this varied palette of copper, plum, raspberry and burgundy wine tones that inspired Josh to create the semi permanent Gloss collection and he had brown hair with red tones firmly in mind.
+Creating shades of Cherry, Rose Brunette, Berry Brunette and Chestnut Brunette that blend with a darker base for dark red brown hair and add a beautiful hint of colour, or a more vibrant result if you have highlights or balayage.

 "I’ve worked with some very famous brunettes and redheads and I know when you unlock a perfect enhancing tone that really suits their skin tone, it makes someone feel amazing," says Josh.
 Here's his advice on the shades for you to consider.

 A beautiful, warm rose brown, it's a flattering shade on light, mid and dark brown for a soft, pinky hue.
+The perfect red for dark hair.
 Achieving this shade used to be the preserve of the salon colourist, but it's now easy to achieve the look at home.
 It's perfect too for brunettes with highlights or balayage as this will reveal a more vibrant tone.

 And want to know how simple it is to use?
 Watch how to add a shot of temporary colour in just 20 minutes.